kofimuad/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 first argument converted to an integer - use of ternary operator. isNan() used Math.floor() rounds up number, Number() coverts string to number.

+## Task 6 - Loop of languages
+Using a for loop to print sentences.
+I stored the strings in an array and called it by its indexes.